 Mortgage Rates to Remain Low in 2020

 According to the latest industry survey by Freddie Mac, the average rate for a 30-year fixed mortgage fell to 3.33% during the week of April 2, 2020.
 At the beginning of this year, it was at 3.72%, and over the same week in 2019, the rate was at 4.08%.
 So home loan rates have been declining steadily for a while now.

 As far as forecasts go, the Mortgage Bankers Association recently predicted that rates would stay low into 2020 and average around 3.9% over the year.

 Oregon Home Prices Expected to Continue Rising

-Looking forward, housing analysts predict that Oregon home prices will rise more modestly, perhaps by 2.2% over the next 12 months.
-But the general consensus is that they’ll continue rising to some degree, which is worth considering.
+Looking forward, housing analysts predict that Oregon home prices will continue rising at a slightly faster pace, perhaps by 3.9% over the next 12 months.
+Right now, the average home price in Oregon is $369,200.
+The general consensus is that they’ll continue rising to some degree, which is worth considering.

 Related: The cost of buying in Portland

 Is Now the Best Time to Buy a House in Oregon?